sha215/Learning-C-/karachi.md

-# karachi is my love
+# karachi is  amazing destination